elliotcubit/go-censys/README.md

 # go-censys

+:warning: This project is for interacting with an API that no longer exists.
+I recommend using the official [Censys Go SDK](https://github.com/censys/censys-sdk-go/blob/main/models/components/edipartyname.go) instead. :warning:

 `go-censys` is an Go API wrapper around the [Censys Search API](https://search.censys.io/api).

 This is *_NOT_* and official Censys library, and it is not supported by or affiliated with Censys at this time.
 I do not own Censys trademarks or copyrights.